JiayiGuan99/fa22-cse110-lab4/expose/javascript/part2.md

 9. It will cause an error, same reason as no.5, line 11 is outside the block i is defined and i is type let.
 10. It will return "3" because its the length of prices.
 11. It will return [50, 100, 150], because discounted is not being reassigned, so it is allowed to push elements into it.
+12. A) student.name B) student['Grad Year'] C) student.greeting D) student.greeting() E) student.courseLoad[0]
+13. A) '32' integers map to their exact string representation.
+B) 1, to perform subtraction, '3' is converted to integer and then - 2.
+C) 3, null is 0.
+D) '3null', null got converted to string and concatenate with '3'.
+E) 4, true has integer value of 1.
+F) 0, false and null both have integer value of 0.
+G) '3undefined', undefined is converted into string.
+H) NaN, '3' convets to integer and undefined is NaN, so the result is NaN, not a number.